ejwatkins-astro/astroContours/readme.txt

     data_jwst[data_jwst==0] = np.nan

     #touching_masks=True makes this a bit slow, if you know the masks do not touch
-    #set this to False and it will be mich fast
+    #set this to False and it will be much faster. `add_to_mask` needed for
+    #Muse neb catalogue since it starts at -1, with first mask=0
     p_obj = poly.ContoursAsPolygons.from_file(mask_filepath, hdu_i=0, touching_masks=True, convert_wcs=True, new_header=header_jwst, add_to_mask=1)

     #make the patches